MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/extension/nf-extension-netextensiongetdata.md

 ## -description

-The **NetExtensionGetData** method retrieves packet extension data for a net packet.
+The **NetExtensionGetData** function retrieves packet extension data for a net packet.

 ## -parameters